-The testicles are the pair of organs that sit in the sac below a man's penis.
+The testicles are the pair of organs that sit in the sac below the penis.
 The epididymis is the coiled tube on top of each testicle where sperm are moved from the testicle and stored.
-Doctors use the term "itis" to mean that an organ is inflamed.
-For example, orchitis means inflammation of the testicle.

 What are epididymitis and epididymo-orchitis?

 Epididymo-orchitis is painful inflammation of both the epididymis and testicle.